instancio/instancio/README.md

     </dependency>
 ```

-To use Instancio with JUnit 4, TestNG, or standalone:
+To use Instancio with JUnit 4, TestNG, or standalone, use `instancio-core`:

 ```xml
     <dependency>